teepee-studios/avalon-sync/README.md

 flawed in their current implementation.

 Avalon Sync uses Gazu to sync Zou to Avalon via the Kitsu API.
-Some important notes are and limitation:
+Some important notes and limitation are:

 * Syncing is only **one** direction, Zou/Kitsu -> to Avalon.
 * Only new things are **Added** to Avalon and existing things **Updated** in Avalon.